Teach Your Puppy To Walk With A Head Collar

 Get your puppy used to the Canny Collar first

-A head collar can feel strange to a dog that has never worn one before, a little bit like us when we wear a watch for the first time.
+A head halter can feel strange to a dog that has never worn one before, a little bit like us when we wear a watch for the first time.
 To make wearing it a positive experience, get your puppy used to it over a short period of time before putting it on him.

-Let your pup just sniff it at first and make this a positive experience by rewarding him with his favourite treat.
+Let your pup just sniff it at first and make this a positive experience by rewarding him with his favorite treat.
 Take the collar away and then a few minutes later, repeat the process.
 Perhaps do this three or four times a day for the first two or three days.

 The idea here is to create a 'conditioned emotional response’ and make the Canny Collar a ‘predictor’ for then receiving a treat.
-Once your pup positively associates the head collar with the treat, he will associate the head collar with going for a walk and will look forward to having it put on.
+Once your pup positively associates the head halter with the treat, he will associate the head halter with going for a walk and will look forward to having it put on.

 Put the collar on your pup

 The next phase will be to fit the collar part around your puppy’s neck and then put the slip line (nose band) over his nose by looping it over the back of your hand, in which you have a treat.